hbctraining/DGE_workshop/lessons/DGE_workflow.md

 | ... | ... | ... |
 |Total RPKM-normalized counts | 1,000,000 | 1,500,000 |

-SampleA has a greater proportion of counts associated with MOV10 (5.5/1,000,000) than does sampleB (5.5/1,500,000) even though the RPKM count values are the same.
+For example, in the table above, SampleA has a greater proportion of counts associated with MOV10 (5.5/1,000,000) than does sampleB (5.5/1,500,000) even though the RPKM count values are the same.
 Therefore, we cannot directly compare the counts for MOV10 (or any other gene) between sampleA and sampleB because the total number of normalized counts are different between samples.

 ### TPM (recommended)
 In contrast to RPKM/FPKM, TPM-normalized counts normalize for both sequencing depth and gene length, but have the same total TPM-normalized counts per sample.
 Therefore, the normalized count values are comparable both between and within samples.